Ben Tennyson: Transformations

-Powers and abilities

-Ben is a very proficient fighter, having been trained in martial arts by Gwen, in addition to the experience gained from his years of fighting against aliens.
-He is quite agile, has good reflexes and parkour skills.
-Ben has above-average intelligence and a photographic memory.
-He is very skilled with hoverboards, cars, motorcycles, planes and ships.
-He has also shown himself to be a natural marksman and skilled with melee weapons such as the Escalon sword.
-Ben has a special talent for turning his weaknesses into strengths.

-At age 10, Ben found the Omnitrix, an alien watch-shaped device that initially allowed him to transform into 10 different alien forms.
-Over time, new aliens were added, bringing the total to 22.
-Ben later removed the Omnitrix, which was replaced 4 years later, now with a new shape and new aliens.
-After its destruction, Ben began using the Ultimatrix, which allowed him to evolve his aliens into their Ultimate Form.
-With the help of Ben 10,000, Ben gained access to his old aliens, as well as new ones, totaling 46 aliens.
-After gaining the new Omnitrix, Ben gained access to 62 aliens.
-In total, Ben has access to 1,000,912 alien forms.

 Portrayal

 Voice actors

 Tara Strong (left) and Yuri Lowenthal (right) have voiced Ben as a child and teenager respectively throughout the franchise.

-Strong first voiced 10-year-old Ben in the original 2005 series.
-She would later reprise the role in Ben 10: Ultimate Alien, in the episode "The Forge of Creation" and in flashback episodes of Ben 10: Omniverse, with Ben at age 11.
+Tara Strong first voiced 10-year-old Ben in the original 2005 series.
+She later reprised the role in Ultimate Alien, in the episode "The Forge of Creation" and in flashback episodes of Omniverse, with Ben at age 11.
 Strong also returned to voice Ben in the 2016 reboot, again portraying the character as a 10-year-old; along with voicing his original series incarnation at age 10 in "Alien X-Tinction".
 According to Man of Action, Strong had to re-audition for the role in the reboot; as they initially considered casting a child actor before ultimately retaining her in the role.
-Strong voiced 10-year-old Ben in all series to date except Ben 10: Alien Force, where he never spoke.
+Monsterrat Hernandez and Gunnar Sizemore, who voice Gwen Tennyson and Billy Billions in the reboot, respectively; also auditioned for the role Ben before Strong was brought back.
+According to Strong, the biggest adjustment she had to make in voicing Ben for the reboot was portraying him as less mean to Gwen than he had been in the 2005 series.
+Strong voiced 10-year-old Ben in every series to date except Ben 10: Alien Force, where he never spoke.

-Lowenthal first voiced teenage Ben (age 15) in Ben 10: Alien Force.
+Yuri Lowenthal first voiced Ben at age 15 in Ben 10: Alien Force.
 When casting Ben for Alien Force during the audition process, Lowenthal revealed that he was called back multiple times during the audition process to read for the role before ultimately being cast.
 He would later reprise his role as 16-year-old Ben in Ben 10: Ultimate Alien and Ben 10: Omniverse, sharing the role in the latter with Strong, who voices the younger Ben.
 Both Strong and Lowenthal also voice alternate versions of Ben in Omniverse.
 Lowenthal returns in the 2016 reboot cameoing as an elderly Ben in the episode "The 11th Alien: Part 2", and later returns to voice the aforementioned 15 and 16-year-old counterparts of Ben in "Alien X-Tinction".